philbedard/routinator-xr/README.md

 # routinator-xr
-Docker build script and built image to run Routinator 3000 on IOS-XR, please see the blog at https://xrdocs.io/blogs/routinator-hosted-on-xr for much more detail.
+Docker build script to run Routinator 3000 on IOS-XR, please see the blog at https://xrdocs.io/blogs/routinator-hosted-on-xr for much more detail.

-Launched with a container built as "routinator-xr" or alternatively can be run using the Docker hub with philxor/routinator-xr.
+Launched with a container built as "routinator-xr" or alternatively can be run using the Docker hub with `philxor/routinator-xr`.
 Full example options listed below.

 Note IOS-XR does not require the port be exposed using "-p" when running the container, it will externally listen to any port the container application binds.